 \subsection{Ranking of DFAs for GMTKN55}

-Table~\ref{tab:topfunctionals} shows the top performing of the 135 DC-DFAs considered for the GMTKN55, ranked according to both WTMAD-2 and WTMAD-4 values for comparison between the two weighting schemes.
+Table~\ref{tab:topfunctionals} shows the top performing of the 115 DC-DFAs considered for the GMTKN55, ranked according to both \mbox{WTMAD-2} and \mbox{WTMAD-4} values for comparison between the two weighting schemes.
 The results are divided into GGA, meta-GGA, hybrid, and double-hybrid functionals.
-Included in the ESI are the complete WTMAD-$N$ rankings, as well as full lists of MADs for each benchmark, overall and category-specific partial WTMAD-$N$ values, and the percent contributions to WTMAD-$N$ for each functional.
+Included in the ESI are the complete WTMAD-$N$ rankings, as well as full lists of MADs for each benchmark, overall and category-specific partial \mbox{WTMAD-$N$} values, and the percent contributions to \mbox{WTMAD-$N$} for each functional.

-From Table~\ref{tab:topfunctionals}, the change in WTMAD scheme results in only minimal order shifting for GGA functionals and a slight reordering for meta-GGA functionals.
-However, the meta-GGA functionals tend to perform comparatively worse with respect to the GGAs with WTMAD-4 than with WTMAD-2.
+From Table~\ref{tab:topfunctionals}, the change in WTMAD scheme results in some order shifting for GGA functionals.
+While the top four DFAs are consistent, rPW86PBE-D3(BJ) is 5th ranked by \mbox{WTMAD-2} vs.\ 7th by \mbox{WTMAD-4}, while MPWPW91-D3(BJ) is 5th ranked by \mbox{WTMAD-4} vs.\ 9th by \mbox{WTMAD-2}.
+For the meta-GGAs, there is only slight reordering within the same top five functionals.
+However, the meta-GGA functionals tend to perform comparatively worse with respect to the GGAs with \mbox{WTMAD-4} than with \mbox{WTMAD-2}.